Grade Levels

 About this Grade Level

-Language Arts: Collections is our new curriculum adoption.
+Collections is our new curriculum adoption.
 It is an online program where students are challenged to think deeply, studying texts that are complex but accessible.

 Science: 6th grade we explore the human microbiome, the metabolism and how we get the traits that we have.
 We also examine the earth and how the weather is affected by different things.
 Our Amplify curriculum then takes us through thermal energy to make it a great year of learning about the world around us."